King Louis XVI of France

 The King and his family being brought back to Paris, June 25, 1791.
 From a drawing by Jean-Louis Prieur. source: Wikipedia

-With the future of the monarchy looking very bleak, the King began to make plans to escape the city and take refuge along the northeastern border where he could be protected by Austria.
+With the monarchy’s future looking very bleak, Louis XVI planned to escape Paris and travel to the northeastern border where he could be protected by Austria.
 Know as the Flight to Varennes, the plan failed miserably.
 On June 21, 1791, the King and his family secretly fled the palace but were captured and arrested the following day.
 Once again, the King’s indecisiveness and his misguided belief that the majority of his people supported him, led to the plan falling apart.
-Brought back to the Tuileries Palace, the family was now placed under heavy security to prevent another chance of escape.
-Weeks later, on July 6, Leopold II, Holy Roman Emperor (and brother of Queen Marie Antoinette) issued the Padua Circular, calling on the other sovereigns of Europe to join together in demanding that King Louis XVI be given his freedom.
+Brought back to the Tuileries Palace, the family was placed under heavy security to prevent another chance of escape.
+Weeks later, on July 6, Leopold II, Holy Roman Emperor, and brother of Queen Marie Antoinette, issued the Padua Circular, calling on the other sovereigns of Europe to join together in demanding that King Louis XVI be given his freedom.

-On August 27, 1791, Leopold II, along with King Friedrich Wilhelm II of Prussia, issued the Declaration of Pillnitz, in which they stated their support for King Louis XVI against the French Revolution.
+On August 27, 1791, Leopold II and King Friedrich Wilhelm II of Prussia issued the Declaration of Pillnitz, stating their support for King Louis XVI against the French Revolution.
 Interpreting this as the Emperor’s intention to go to war, the National Assembly instead declared war on Austria on April 20, 1792.
-However, the insufficient number of troops and complete disorganization of the military caused their efforts to fail miserably.
+However, the insufficient number of troops and the military’s disorganization caused their efforts to fail miserably.
 Soon, the Duke of Brunswick led a joint Prussian and Austrian army into France.
-On July 25, 1792, he issued the Brunswick Manifesto, stating that the Prussians and Austrians intended to restore King Louis XVI to his full power, and would support this effort by any force necessary.
+On July 25, 1792, he issued the Brunswick Manifesto, stating that the Prussians and Austrians intended to restore King Louis XVI to his full power and would support this effort by any force necessary.
 The manifesto proved to be more harmful than helpful.
 To many, this reinforced their belief that the King was conspiring against his own country.
 Within weeks, the people revolted, storming the Tuileries Palace and forcing the royal family to take refuge in the Legislative Assembly on August 10, 1792.

 The Execution of King Louis XVI. source: Wikipedia